trevisanj/pyfant/README.md

 # <a name=S1></a>1 Introduction

-The `pyfant` Python package was created as a Python interface for PFANT -- (a Fortran-developed Spectral Synthesis Software for use in Astronomy), _i.e._, allowing to use Python calculate synthetic spectra of stars without having to invoke the Fortran command-line applications directly.
+The `pyfant` Python package was created as a Python interface for PFANT, a Fortran-developed Spectral Synthesis Software for use in Astronomy (http://github.com/trevisanj/PFANT).

 Spectral Synthesis Softwares (SSS) have several applications in Astronomy.
 Spectral synthesis is a crucial step in optimization algorithms, in which the synthetic spectrum is compared with the